HuygensING/alexandria/commands.md

   This will execute the `markup-count` SPARQL query on the knowledge graph of document `frost-quote`

 #### NOTE:
-- In all of the previous commands with multiple parameters, those parameters are order independent, so
+- In all the previous commands with multiple parameters, those parameters are order independent, so
   `alexandria export-xml frost-quote -o fq.xml`
   will give the same result as
   `alexandria export-xml -o fq.xml frost-quote`